VOL. IV - APPENDIX E

 - Annie Maria Kenward nee Pocock

-Annie Maria Pocock married Henry Charles Kenward in 1884 (Reg Gen June Qtr 1884 Battle 2b 94)
+Annie Maria Pocock married Henry Charles Kenward in 1884 (Reg Gen June Qtr 1884 Battle 2b 94).
+Henry had been born on 4 August 1864 at St Leonards, the son of Spencer Kenward and Rose Tolhurst who married on 16 October 1861 at Ore.

 In 1891 Henry and Annie were living at 3 Bulverhithe Villas, St Leonards, Hastings and 37 year old Henry was working as a general labourer.